-To define the IT security functional requirements of the TOE an additional family (FCS_RNG) of the Class FCS (cryptographic support) is defined in the PP [12].
+To define the IT security functional requirements of the TOE an additional family (FCS_RNG) of the Class FCS (cryptographic support) is defined in the PP [11].
 This family describes the functional requirements for random number generation used for cryptographic purposes.

-Please note that the national regulation are outlined in PP [12] chapter 7.5.1 and in AIS31 [16].
+Please note that the national regulation are outlined in PP [11] chapter 7.5.1 and in AIS31 [15].
 These regulations apply for this TOE.

-The functional requirement FCS_RNG.1 is fulfilled for FCS_RNG.1 as follows and is defined in the Protection Profile [12] according to "AIS31 Anwendungshinweise und Interpretationen zum Schema (AIS)" respectively in English language "A proposal for: Functionality classes for random number generators" [16].
+The functional requirement FCS_RNG.1 is defined in the Protection Profile [11] and is completed in this ST according to "AIS31 Anwendungshinweise und Interpretationen zum Schema (AIS)" respectively in English language "A proposal for: Functionality classes for random number generators" [15] as follows.